maennchen/ZipStream-PHP/CONTRIBUTING.md

 ## Testing
 For every new feature please write a new PHPUnit test.

-Before every commit execute `phpunit` to check if your changes wrecked something.
+Before every commit execute `./vendor/bin/phpunit` to check if your changes wrecked something: